SEMICeu/documentation/datamodel.md

 #### Test suite

-The [OSLOthema-toolchainTestbed](https://github.com/Informatievlaanderen/OSLOthema-toolchainTestbed) is a _thema_ repository that provides a collection of example UML models.
-Editors can use this collection to understand the impact of a modeling choice in combination with the annotations for each supported data specification category.
-Developers can use it to do regression testing during development.
+Test suites are collection of examples of that editors can use to understand the impact of a modeling choice in combination with the annotations for each supported data specification category.
+An example of this is OSLOthema-toolchainTestbed, which is a _thema_ repository that provides a collection of examples of UML models and that can be used by editors to do regression testing during development.

+(For accessing the OSLOthema-toolchainTestbed, please follow this [link](https://github.com/Informatievlaanderen/OSLOthema-toolchainTestbed))